IBM/nodejs-idb-pconnector/README.md

 - for other release types run `npm run release-interactive` which will prompt you for the release type.

-These scripts will bump the version number, make a release commit, and tag the release.
+These scripts will bump the version number, make a release commit, tag the release, and finally create a github release if the user has `GITHUB`_TOKEN set.

+Otherwise release-it will output a URL with all the fields pre-populated see the [release-it docs](https://github.com/release-it/release-it/blob/HEAD/docs/github-releases.md#manual).

 Once the tag is created, create a github release manually using the appropriate tag.